PubInv/PIRDS-pubinv-respiration-data-standard/PIRDS-v.0.1.md

 5. H : humidity (% humidity ???) times 100
 6. V : Volume in millilieters
 7. B : Breaths per minute times 10
+8. G : Gas resitance (ohms) used to check for volatile compounds
+8. A : Altitude in meters (used as a check of the system)

 The Sensor names roughly corresponed to identifiable locations in the breathing circuit.
 We expect this to be extended.